 We continue to expand our knowledge in drug research, including significantly expanding our oncology drug discovery and development program with new epigenetic targets.
-Each of these programs is comprised of both research performed by contract research organizations and our internal discovery group.
+Each of these programs is comprised of research performed by contract research organizations as well as our internal discovery group.
 Based on novel scaffolds discovered by Zenith, we advanced several differentiated BET inhibitor programs through preclinical development.
 In 2014, we transitioned into clinical development.
 As described below, we initiated clinical development in April 2016, with a Phase 1 single agent clinical trial with ZEN-3694 and, in December 2016, we initiated a Phase 1b/2a combination clinical trial in metastatic Castration Resistant Prostate Cancer ("mCRPC") patients, dosing ZEN-3694 in combination with enzalutamide.
 We also continue to progress our preclinical programs and grow our intellectual property estate.

 On June 4, 2018, we announced that we had initiated the Phase 2 portion of the ongoing mCRPC clinical trial in patients that had progressed on an androgen receptor antagonist ("ARi").
-In Phase 2, we are focused on continuing the evaluation of efficacy and safety of ZEN-3694 in combination with enzalutamide ("Xtandi").
-The associated translational program, measuring target modulation, measuring effect of ZEN-3694 on resistance markers of ARi, and for identifying patients that benefit the most from the combination treatment, will provide valuable information for further clinical development.
-Clinical data to date demonstrate that ZEN-3694 is active, safe, and well differentiated.
+In Phase 2, we focused on continuing the evaluation of efficacy and safety of ZEN-3694 in combination with enzalutamide ("Xtandi").
+The associated translational program, measuring target modulation, and the effect of ZEN-3694 on resistance markers of ARi, potentially allowing us to identify patients that benefit the most from the combination treatment, will provide valuable information for further clinical development.
+The clinical data demonstrate that ZEN-3694 is active, safe, and well differentiated.
 In April 2019, we presented a poster titled "A phase 1b/2a study of the BET bromodomain inhibitor ZEN-3694 in combination with enzalutamide in patients with metastatic castration-resistant prostate cancer" at the American Association for Cancer Research ("AACR") Annual Meeting at Atlanta, Georgia, USA.
+Additional results are expected to be presented in the coming year.